Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 Unlike science however, thaumaturgy is a physical and mental skill, practisable by individuals.
 However hard and long the physicist pores over her books, she will never be able to alter the variables of gravitational pull which she studies, or influence elyctrons to create lightning, no matter how well she knows the physical processes of a storm.
 Unlike the physicist, but like the practioner of 'magic', a thaumaturge can do these things.
 With some combination of spoken words, bodily motion, written symbols and, crucially, the particular combination of concentration and emotional release known as cathexis, a thaumaturge can influence the physical and non-phyiscal elements of the world to their will.
 In general, anyone can learn a few basic hexes and matter-shaping techniques given application, but the most powerful thaumaturges are those who have studied and practised for decades.

-Thaumaturges in New Crobuzon are often artisans, selling their specific trade from a shopfront in Brockmarsh or The Crow, but you will also find many in academia, government research, and in the militia, whose captain-thaumaturges are adept at unleashing thaumaturgic bolts of glowing unlight at enemies of the state who attempt to resist.
+Thaumaturges in New Crobuzon are often artisans, selling their specific trade from a shopfront in Brockmarsh or The Crow, a bagder familiar completing errands on their behalf.
+You will also find many, however, in academia, government research, and in the militia, whose captain-thaumaturges are adept at unleashing thaumaturgic bolts of glowing unlight at enemies of the state who attempt to resist.

 Below are some of the particular techniques and disciplines of thaumaturgy, but not all thaumaturgy falls into a category, and some hexes might straddle multiple techniques.